ELEANOR THE GREAT

 TriStar Pictures

-Floundering in the big city, Eleanor joins a Jewish OAP group at a local community centre to make new friends, only realising once she’s part of the group that they are all Holocaust survivors who regularly share their stories.
+Floundering in the big city, Eleanor joins a Jewish OAP group at a local community centre to make new friends, only realising once she’s part of the gang that they are all Holocaust survivors who regularly share their stories.
 Not wishing to differentiate herself, Eleanor fibs – recounting the experience she’s heard many times from Bessie as her own.
 And when a young journalism student (Erin Kellyman) asks to profile her, she agrees.
 What harm can it do?

 June Squibb, Erin Kellyman, Chiwetel Ejiofor, Scarlett Johansson